 Finally, in 2006, AFI tried one of the new, non-phosphate, nanotechnology-based pretreatment formulations based on transition metal chemistry.
 “You didn’t have to heat it, it didn’t sludge, and it worked pretty well,” Schreyer says.
 “But, again because of our multiple metal substrates, we had issues with bath life.
 It would load up with iron and cause flash rusting.
 Controlling it was also difficult—it required a pretty involved test using a colorimeter, and it took about 20 min to complete.”

 Nanotech, Phase 2

-Early in 2007, DuBois Chemicals (Sharonville, OH), which had been AFI’s main pretreatment supplier for many years, rolled out its own transition metal pretreatment chemistry called Zirconization (see sidebar).
+Early in 2007, DuBois Chemicals, Surface Finishing (Sharonville, OH), which had been AFI’s main pretreatment supplier for many years, rolled out its own transition metal pretreatment chemistry called Zirconization (see sidebar).
 Based on a good relationship with DuBois representatives, Schreyer agreed to try the product.
 AFI has been running the chemistry in its large washer since mid-2007, and Schreyer is pleased with the results.